Deimos-One: Products

 Vulcan is a multi-stage, stratospheric launch vehicle currently in development, intended to compete in the small satellite launch market.
 Based on the rockoon concept, the vehicle's primary function will be to fire rockets from high altitudes and autonomously return to the ground after firing for collection of mission assets and reuse.
 The two-stage craft consists of a stratospheric balloon and a rocket capable UAV.
 A first-stage balloon system which will carry the launch vehicle to a designated altitude of roughly 100,000 ft altitude above the Earth's surface.
 Once there, the launch vehicle aligns itself and the rocket system inserts the payload into orbit.
 The design is intended to be multi-mission capable for civil, commercial, and military objectives such as spacecraft component testing, celestial observation, recon, communications, data analysis, and scientific research missions.
+As of December 2025, their website has no mention of a orbital rockoon system.

 Heaven is a zero-emission spacecraft in development, designed to carry humans and cargo to and from Earth orbit.
 The craft, which consists of a high-performance, balloon-borne, pressurized space capsule, would perform crewed flights to near space and autonomously return to Earth.
 The technology would carry up to 7 passengers and one pilot (8 total crew) to an altitude as high as 40 km without the need of a spacesuit.
 The flight involves a two-hour ascent phase and a two-hour cruise altitude, before returning to Earth using a custom guidance system and steerable parachute.